-The ABC's of Safe Sleep:
+The ABC's of Safe Sleep

 Make a Safe Place to Sleep

-- Toys, positioners or bumpers in the crib or sleep area.
+- Never use soft bedding, comforters, pillows, loose sheets, blankets, sheepskins, toys, positioners or bumpers in the crib or sleep area.
 These could cause your baby to suffocate.

-Always put your baby to sleep in a separate but close-by safe place to sleep.
+- Always put your baby to sleep in a separate, but close-by, safe place to sleep.

 Make a Safe Home Environment

-Pacifier use can help prevent SIDS.
+Pacifier use can help prevent SUIDS.

 - Offer a clean, dry pacifier to your baby at sleep times.